 Vintage china rental from Casa de Perrin shot by lunaphoto from this inspiration shoot

 Another important element of styled shoots is to take note of products or vendors you might like to use for your own wedding day.
 With the proliferation of inspiration shoots these days, there are bound to be some taking place right near you, and they’re a great way to learn about new vendors!
-Even so, a photographer or stylist might catch your eye and we guarantee they’d love to travel to take place in your special day.
-At the very least, you might even see the perfect plate design you’ve been looking for, or the exact bouquet arrangement!
+Even so, a photographer or stylist might catch your eye and we guarantee they’d love to travel to take place on your special day.
+At the very least, you might even see the perfect plate design you’ve been looking for or the exact bouquet arrangement!